 - Liver disease

-What it looks like: Nails look mostly opaque but have a dark band at the tips (a condition known as Terry's Nails)
+What it looks like: Nails appear mostly white, but have reddened or dark bands at the tips.